Okada bets to win with fine dining and casinos

 A YouTube video by Universal subsidiary Tiger Entertainment offering an early look at Okada’s Manila Bay Resorts property shows an exterior similar to Wynn’s sleek bronze landmark in Macau.

-The video shows ample natural light and greenery as well as an expansive lake at the centre with “dancing” fountains.
+The video shows ample natural light and greenery as well as an expansive lake at the center with “dancing” fountains.

 Like his former business partner Wynn, Okada is paying close attention to detail as his company expands.
 Floor-to-ceiling glass walls are a feature in his Hong Kong restaurants, while his family’s traditional crest is incorporated into the walls at his minimalist Japanese restaurant.